A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Introduction

 Further main results read as follows.
 First, we prove that the introduced multigrid solver as well as the domain decomposition solver \emph{contract} the algebraic error at each iteration, i.e.,

 see Theorem~\ref{thm_converg} for details.
 Second, we show that the associated a~posteriori estimators are \emph{efficient} in that

 see Theorem~\ref{thm_upper_bound}.
 In fact, proving the two above results is equivalent, owing to the connection between solvers and estimators as described by the Pythagorean formula~\eqref{intro_formula}.
-In two space dimensions, we can prove that the above results hold independently of the polynomial degree $p$, i.e., \emph{$p$-robustly}.
+Importantly, the above results hold independently of the polynomial degree $p$, i.e., \emph{$p$-robustly}.

-A crucial ingredient needed for our analysis is a (polynomial-degree-robust) \emph{multilevel stable splitting}, which is given in Miraçi, Papež, and Vohralík~\cite{Mir_Pap_Voh_19} by combining the $p$-robust one-level stable splitting achieved in Sch\"oberl et al.~\cite{SchMelPechZag_08} and a multilevel piecewise affine stable splitting from Xu, Chen, and Nochetto~\cite{Xu_Chen_Noch_opt_MG_loc_ref_09}.
-In order to adapt this to our case, in two space dimensions, we use the connection between discrete stream-function spaces and discrete velocity spaces.
-In three space dimensions, we rely instead on the one-level patch-wise decomposition of a divergence-free velocity owing to Chaumont-Frelet and Vohral{\'i}k~\cite{Chaum_Voh_Maxwell_equil_23} together with the property that a divergence-free velocity has a vector potential which we can then decompose in a stable way over the levels and patches for the lowest-order case by following Hiptmair, Wu, and Zheng~\cite{Hipt_Wu_Zheng_cvg_adpt_MG_12}.
-We emphasize that the analysis for both the multigrid solver and the domain decomposition method rely on the same arguments and that the results hold for quasi-uniform meshes as well as possibly highly graded ones.
+A crucial ingredient needed for our analysis is a polynomial-degree-robust \emph{multilevel stable splitting}.
+In two space dimensions, we can adapt the one on the discrete stream-function Lagrange spaces from Miraçi, Papež, and Vohralík~\cite{Mir_Pap_Voh_19}, itself obtained by combining the $p$-robust one-level stable splitting achieved in Sch\"oberl et al.~\cite{SchMelPechZag_08} and a multilevel piecewise affine stable splitting from Xu, Chen, and Nochetto~\cite{Xu_Chen_Noch_opt_MG_loc_ref_09}.
+In three space dimensions, the recent result by Falk and Winther~\cite{Falk_Winther_25} yields a suitable $p$-robust decomposition over one level that we can combine with the lowest-order multilevel splitting of Hiptmair, Wu, and Zheng~\cite{Hipt_Wu_Zheng_cvg_adpt_MG_12}.
+Alternatively, a not necessarily $p$-robust decomposition follows by the one-level patch-wise decomposition of a divergence-free velocity owing to Chaumont-Frelet and Vohral{\'i}k~\cite{Chaum_Voh_Maxwell_equil_23}.
+We emphasize that the analysis for both the multigrid solver and the domain decomposition method rely on the same arguments and that the results hold for simplicial meshes that are quasi-uniform as well as possibly highly graded, i.e., locally refined in specific regions of the domain.
+Indeed, even though we consider initial meshes to be quasi-uniform, the use of local refinement via newest-vertex bisection can produce highly graded meshes which are included in our analysis.
+In such a case, the resulting fine mesh, see, e.g., Figure~\ref{fig_DD}, is not quasi-uniform, meaning that elements which are far away from each other may have very different sizes, but it is shape-regular since the minimal angles do not degrade.